effegi/speedy-spotless/README.md

 # Speedy Spotless

-**!!!
-This project is deprecated.
-See https://github.com/Cosium/git-code-format-maven-plugin for formatting Java code according to the Google Java Format.**

 For easy formatting of staged changes.
-Inspired by [pretty-quick](https://github.com/azz/pretty-quick).
+Inspired by [pretty-quick](https://github.com/azz/pretty-quick) and the now archived [commitd/speedy-spotless](https://github.com/commitd/speedy-spotless) plugin.

 It includes `apply` and `check` goals from Spotless Maven Plugin but also includes the new goal `staged` to trigger the formatting of files staged in Git.

+It can therefore be useda as a 100% drop-in replacement of `com.diffplug.spotless:spotless-maven-plugin`, with the added benefit of not having to duplicate the spotless configuration, and provides the most robust handling of staged files I've come across so far. `<ratchetFrom>` does help, but partially staging files still works like shit on staged

 Works with Java 8+.